applesfruit/EZStats/README.md

 # EZStats

-A 1.7.10 Forge Mod to allow players to access easy stats like latency, FPS, and CPS Currently a work in progress, all code is accessable in this repository, and the final compiled .jar file will not be obfuscated.
+A 1.7.10 Forge Mod to allow players to access easy stats like latency, FPS, and CPS.
+Currently a work in progress, all code is accessable in this repository, and the final compiled .jar file will not be obfuscated.

 I told Couleur that I would make a mod like this and it was pushed to the back of my head, but now that summer rolled around I have nothing better to do.